-The Canada Thistle must be targeted at its extensive root system in order to effectively control it and prevent further spread and crop impact.
+The Canada Thistle weed must be targeted at its extensive root system in order to effectively control it and prevent further spread and crop impact.

-Learn how to prevent and manage weeds as they effect pastures and hay land across the province.
+Learn how to prevent and manage weeds as they affect pastures and hay land across the province.

 We have learned that kochia easily evolves.
 It is important we keep up with this weed in order to protect against it.